 Oranga Tamariki - Ministry for Children

 The Quarterly Report gives a snapshot in time of how Oranga Tamariki is performing in relation to the Outcomes Framework.
-It shows how children and young people move through the system.
-This regular report will be updated and published on a quarterly basis providing information for the 12 months to report date.
+It shows how children and young people move through the system, supported by dedicated services.
+This regular report is updated and published on a quarterly basis providing information for the 12 months to report date.

 What is happening with entries into care?
 (Oranga Tamariki Evidence Centre, July 2021) analyses the fall in entries into Oranga Tamariki care between 2017 and 2020.
-Three related repors are available.
+Three related reports are available.

-Safety of Children in Care reports will be published as annual and biannual reports from 2020.
+Safety of Children in Care reports are published as annual and biannual reports from 2020.

-Earlier data (to June 2017) on Child, Youth and Family is available from Ministry of Social Development website.
+Earlier Child, Youth and Family data (to June 2017) is available from Ministry of Social Development website.